Mitaska/WeatherTweaker/README.md

 - Inject a color tint overlay

 **Chat detection** — the active chat ID is read from the sidebar's `data-chat-id` attribute on the currently selected conversation entry.
 Each chat stores its own configuration and original-particle snapshot in `localStorage`, so switching between chats restores their individual settings seamlessly.

+**Custom aurora & lightning** — when `Revamped` is enabled for the Aurora preset, the extension paints vertical gradient bands (with `globalCompositeOperation: 'screen'`) directly on the canvas after the engine's render loop.
+Lightning flashes are similarly painted as white-blue overlays (`rgba(220,230,255)`) with the same frequency and decay as the engine's internal lightning.
+Both run inside the same `requestAnimationFrame` callback (`modLoop`) that handles particle injection.

 The original particles are snapshotted before any forced override, so switching back to "Auto" restores the AI-driven weather for that specific chat.